anntmishra/anntmishra/README.md

 <details>
   <summary>🧩 Fun Fact</summary>
-  <p align="left">Every commit I make tries to remove at least one WTF per minute from the codebase.</p>
+  <p>Every commit I make tries to remove at least one “WTF” from the codebase.</p>
 </details>

----